 Popular Bollywood songs in Raag Bhimpalasi

 Few ragas lend themselves as easily to an expression of elegance as Bhimpalasi.
 Some of the most evocative compositions of Shringar Rasa of Hindustani music are in this raga.
 This is due to both the progression of the raga as well as the interpretations of different artists.
-Based on Raga Bhimpalasi, Kishori Amonkar, heralded an approach which emphasized the emotional and evocative aspect of Hindustani Music, which would often come at the cost of breaking away from certain orthodoxies.
+Based on Bhimpalasi, Kishori Amonkar, heralded an approach which emphasized the emotional and evocative aspect of Hindustani Music, which would often come at the cost of breaking away from certain orthodoxies.
 Rang So Rang Milaye is an archetype of that approach to music.

 Ustad Bismillah Khan’s recital of this raga on Shehnai can make someone gradually fall in love with this raga.
 Get a glance of Ustad Shahid Parvez Khan’s performance from Bazm E Khas.

 While Hindustani Classical Ragas follow a set pattern of notes, the film songs based on this raga may not necessarily follow every rule of this raga.
 Composers may take liberty to experiment with the notes and may deviate from the set pattern just to enhance the melody of the song.
-Here are few popular bollywood songs in Raga Bhimpalasi:
+Here are few popular bollywood songs in Bhimpalasi:

 1. Naino Me Badra Chhaye sung by Lata Mangeshkar from the movie Mera Saaya.